strangerstudios/paid-memberships-pro/readme.txt

 8. Membership Account page, display all sections or show specific sections using shortcode attributes.

 == Changelog ==
+= 2.4.1 - 2020-08-10 =
+* BUG FIX: Fixed issues with password resets on WP Engine hosting due to security features added by their mu-plugin.
+* BUG FIX: Fixed issue where end dates were showing up incorrectly in the confirmation email sometimes.
+* BUG FIX: Fixed issue where renewing memberships were extended one day less than they should have been in some cases.
+* BUG FIX: Fixed issue where users without a PMPro Plus license were sometimes not getting an error when trying to update a Plus Add On.
+* BUG FIX/ENHANCEMENT: Added compatibility for core auto-updates for our Add Ons which aren't hosted in the .org repository.
+* BUG FIX/ENHANCEMENT: Fixed issue where PHP sessions were set up to track ReCAPTCHA even if you weren't using ReCAPTCHA.
+ReCAPTCHA is now only loaded on the checkout page.
+Loading sessions unecessarily would break some Varnish cache setups.
+* BUG FIX/ENHANCEMENT: Updated the single invoice/order page.
+No longer showing the end date, which isn't really related to the order.
+Showing a better status related to the order now.
+* BUG FIX/ENHANCEMENT: Fixed some links to the PMPro site in the plugin admin area.
+* BUG FIX/ENHANCEMENT: Now saving a hash of the Stripe secretkey when saving webhook ids.
+This allows us to keep track of webhook ids if you switch between gateway environments or swap your Stripe keys for some reason.
+* BUG FIX/ENHANCEMENT: No longer running the Terms of Service text through wpautop.
+This usually just added extra spacing to your TOS.
+Shortcodes are rendered now though.
+Added a filter pmpro_tos_content so you can change the TOS content or how it is shown.
+* ENHANCEMENT: Added a checkout_levels API endpoint.
+This will allow us to build features that adjust the price on the frontend at checkout.
+* ENHANCEMENT: Added a pmpro_member_profile_edit_form_tag action to the form tag on the frontend member profile page.
+This is useful to set the form enctype for file uploads.
+* ENHANCEMENT: Added Romanian Leu as a currency option.
+* ENHANCEMENT: Added the pmpro_stripe_payment_intent_params filter.
+Useful if you would like to set a specific statement descriptor for the site.
+See https://gist.github.com/ideadude/16983fdfa0da12fc40ef36d870f4cbd0
+* REFACTOR: Removed some unused methods from the Stripe class.
+* REFACTOR: Removed the help pointer about the menu location change.

 = 2.4 - 2020-07-24 =
 * FEATURE: Now detecting if the Stripe webhook is set up correctly.
 You can now create or disable the webhook from the payment settings page in the WP admin dashboard.
 * FEATURE: Added a link to use and set up SendWP for more reliable email sending from WP.